fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/remaining_manual.md

 Too long conical crashes with sole upper

-Holddown screws in feet confusing where to screw

-Missed slots in 12mm legs

-Countersink screws into the feet so that they can be left in.
-When added to table

-Some leg screws hit interior ribs, annoying and needs changing.

-Think about ways to make the feet more stable.
-Perhaps the screw should lock into the foot now it has play?

 Confusing with sometimes 2 washers sometimes 1

+Standardize wheel pattern.
+* 4 static on top y, 4 adjust bottom
+* 4 adjustable in plane y
+* X static top, adjbelow.
+* x 3 static in the back, 4 adj on front
+* Z static on the right, adj on the left
+* Static in the back adj on the front (under the same valc cover)

 Gantry feet vertical needs 4 static, adjystable can’t fit.

-X-rail hade onödigt tight fit.
-Antingen bätte tol, remove them eller minst pre-break edges.
-En hade overtight fit.

 Hard to see which side is up and down on some pics, especially top/bottom of gantry